B.E. Electronics Engineering

 • The VLSI Design and Technology program offers a comprehensive and innovative curriculum that blends core technical subjects, hands-on learning, and holistic development.

-• In the second year, students build a strong foundation with subjects like Maths for AV Communication, Analog Electronics, Physics of Semiconductor Devices, Analysis and Design of Digital Circuits, and Computer Organization and Architecture.
-Practical learning is emphasized through courses such as the Digital Circuit Laboratory and Verilog HDL Laboratory.
+• In the second year, students build a strong foundation with subjects like Maths for AV Communication, Analog Electronics, Physics of Semiconductor Devices, Analysis and Design of Digital Circuits, Network Theory, Control Systems, and Computer Organisation and Architecture.
+Practical learning is emphasised through courses such as the Digital Circuit Laboratory, Physics of Semiconductor laboratory, Analog Electronics laboratory, Verilog HDL Laboratory, and MATLAB-based Network theory laboratory.

-• Students also engage in interdisciplinary and innovative activities through specialized courses like FPGA-based Design using Verilog HDL, Network Theory, Control Systems, and Ability Enhancement Courses, such as Idea Box, UAV Development, Robotics and Industrial Automation, IoT, Astronomy, and Software Development, LabVIEW, CNC Programming, and FSIPD – Ideas to Product., Tomorrow’s Engineers, Tinkering Lab
+• Students also engage in interdisciplinary and innovative activities through specialised courses like Ability Enhancement Courses, such as Idea Box, UAV Development, Robotics and Industrial Automation, IoT, Astronomy, Software Development, LabVIEW, CNC Programming, and FSIPD – Ideas to Product., Tomorrow’s Engineers, Tinkering Lab.

 • To enhance employability skills and impart deep knowledge in emerging areas that are usually not covered in the Undergraduate Degree credit framework, AICTE has come up with the concept of a ‘Minor Degree’ in emerging areas.

-• A minor Degree will carry 18 to 20 credits in addition to the credits essential for obtaining the Undergraduate Degree in Major Discipline (i.e. 160 credits for regular students and 120 credits for lateral entry students).
-The Bachelor of Engineering /Bachelor of Technology (B.E./B. Tech.) with a Minor program focuses on the fundamental principles of multiple Engineering disciplines, critical
+• A minor Degree will carry 18 to 20 credits in addition to the credits essential for obtaining the Undergraduate Degree in the Major Discipline (i.e. 160 credits for regular students and 120 credits for lateral entry students).

-and analytical thinking, and the ability to develop a distinctive approach to interdisciplinary problems.
+• The Bachelor of Engineering /Bachelor of Technology (B.E./B. Tech.) with a Minor program focuses on the fundamental principles of multiple Engineering disciplines, criticaland analytical thinking, and the ability to develop a distinctive approach to interdisciplinary problems.

 B.E.
 Electronics Engineering (VLSI Design and Technology)